hjyssg/ShiguReader/README_English.md

 ```

 ##### Safety
-ShiguReader is not safe when it can be accessed from the public IP.
-The server code is not prepared for any cyber attack.
+ShiguReader is not safe when being accessed from the public IP.
+The server is not prepared for any cyber attack.

-If you just want to read comic or watch anime when you are not at home, you can just download files into you tablet.
+If you just want to read comic or watch anime when going outside, you can just download files into you tablet.
 For example, my ipad has VLC for video and ComicGlass for comic.
-I download file in Chrome browser and save them to my app.
-So I can read comic when going outside.
+I download file in Chrome browser and save them to the apps.

 ##### How to use on NAS